Skip to main content

 2022-2023 Madision Youth Poet Laureate: Madeleine Bohn

-The City of Madison, the Madison Arts Commission, and Madison Poet Laureate Angela Trudell Vasquez announced Madeleine Bohn as the first ever Madison Youth Poet Laureate at a celebratory ceremony on July 13, 2022 at the Madison Central Library.
-14-year-old Madeleine Bohn will enter the 9th grade at West High School in the fall.
+Madeleine Bohn became the first Madison Youth Poet Laureate at a ceremony on July 13, 2022 at Madison Central Library.
+14-year-old Madeleine Bohn entered the 9th grade at West High School in the fall of 2022.

 Contact